NRF Central Gap Fund

 I2Start Program: There is no deadline for the submission of I2S Letter of Intent.
 The Letter of Intent (LOI) will be accepted on a rolling basis throughout the year and will be batch processed by the I2S Program Team.

-I2P Grant: There is no deadline for I2P applications; the application should be lodged before the respective patent action is undertaken.
+I2P Scheme: There is no deadline for I2P applications; the application should be lodged before the respective patent action is undertaken.

 5. Do you allow Indirect Research Costs?